Umair-Farooque/Sentiment-Analysis-and-Text-Generator-Using-Twitter-data/README.md

 1. Load and preprocess data:<br>
 a.
 Load and tokenize the data.<br>
 b.
 Divide sentences into training and testing sets.<br>
 c.
-Replace infrequent words with an unknown marker ("<unk>").<br>
+Replace infrequent words with an unknown marker ("<<unk>>").<br>
-2. Develop N-gram-based language models:
+2. Develop N-gram-based language models:<br>
 a.
-Compute the count of n-grams from the dataset.
+Compute the count of n-grams from the dataset.<br>
 b.
-Estimate the conditional probability of the next word using k-smoothing.
+Estimate the conditional probability of the next word using k-smoothing.<br>
 c.
-Evaluate the N-gram models by calculating the perplexity score.
+Evaluate the N-gram models by calculating the perplexity score.<br>
-3. Utilize your model to suggest the next word given a sentence.
+3. Utilize your model to suggest the next word given a sentence.<br>